Test Automation With Selenium Click Button Method(Examples)

 Locators & Selenium Click

-Locators in Selenium allow you to locate a web element over a web page.
+Selenium locators allow you to locate a web element over a web page.
 There are 8 types of locators(identifire) in Selenium.
 Let’s see how you can perform a click in Selenium using different Locators.

 Wherever an ID is specified in the HTML code for any web element, you can leverage that in your Selenium automation testing scripts to locate that particular web element.
 The ID of a web element would always be unique which makes it a very powerful way to locate web elements automatically using Selenium automation testing.
 To automate clicks using an ID locator you would need to specify in your code as below.